dcasati/kubernetes-PlantUML/README.md

 If you're starting with PlantUML, here's what you need:
   1. VS Code with the PlantUML extension ![PlantUML](https://github.com/dcasati/better-diagrams/blob/master/images/plantUML.png)
   1. [Graphviz](https://graphviz.gitlab.io)
-  1. Copy one of the examples from: https://github.com/RicardoNiepel/Azure-PlantUML
+  1. Copy one of the examples from: https://github.com/dcasati/kubernetes-PlantUML/tree/master/samples

+## Examples

 A basic `hello world` example could look like this: